top of page

 Thirteen Unsafe Buildings: A Community-Led Look at Nigeria's Public School Infrastructure Gap

-A reflection on need, community readiness, and the gap between the schools Nigeria has and the ones its children deserve In February 2026, GAMSU opened a formal, structured nomination process for the Ideal School Campaign: a public call for communities across four focus states to identify public schools in urgent need of infrastructure improvement.
-The states were Cross River, Akwa Ibom, Kaduna, and Nassarawa.
-The nomination window ran for 33 days.
-What we were asking communi
+A Reflection on Need, Community Readiness, and the Gap Between the Schools Nigeria Has and the Ones Its Children Deserve The Ideal School Campaign: A Call to Action In February 2026, GAMSU launched a structured nomination process for the Ideal School Campaign.
+This was a public call for communities in four focus states to identify public schools in urgent need of infrastructure improvement.
+The states included Cross River, Akwa Ibom, Kaduna, and Nassarawa.
+The nomination wind

 Toyin Olanrewaju